faberAndro/NLP-studio/README.md

     * nltk      (run from terminal "pip install nltk")
     * colored   (run from terminal "pip install colored")
     * py-getch  (run from terminal "pip install py-getch")
-5. Install the following 'punkt' dependency for ntlk -> from the python interpreter command line run: import nltk nltk.download('punkt')
+5. Install the following 'punkt' dependency for ntlk -> from the python interpreter command line run first "import nltk" and then
+"nltk.download('punkt')"

 6. Double click on Actions_Extraction_001.py or run it from your system terminal